Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives such as get-dashboard-by-name or list-dashboards.
-The description lacks any usage context.
+No guidance on when to use this tool versus alternatives like 'get-dashboard-by-name' or 'list-dashboards'.
+The description lacks context for choosing this over siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.